-We are thrilled to recognize Kendall M.H., an alumna of Lutheran North, as a Graduate of Achievement for the first semester of the 2017-18 school year!
+We are thrilled to recognize Kendall M.H., an alumna of Lutheran North, as a Graduate of Achievement!

 “Kendall is everything ACCESS embodies and takes full advantage of all the programs ACCESS offers.
 She graduated high school early due to her focus on academics.
 She is all about service and helping the younger students succeed at the high school level,” said Nick McDowell, her Graduate Support Director.